 Under section 13 of the Crimes (Domestic and Personal Violence) Act 2007 (NSW), it is an offence to stalk or intimidate another person with the intention of causing the other person to fear physical or mental harm.
-This includes fear that physical or mental harm will be cause to another person with whom the victim has a domestic relationship.
+This includes fear that physical or mental harm will be caused to another person with whom the victim has a domestic relationship.
 A domestic relationship can include partners, relatives and anyone living in the same household as the victim.

-- The accused stalked or intimidated another person, or attempted to stalk or intimidate another person; and
+- The accused person stalked or intimidated another person, or attempted to stalk or intimidate another person; and

-- The accused knew that their conduct was likely to cause fear of physical or mental harm in the other person.
+- The accused person knew that their conduct was likely to cause fear of physical or mental harm in the other person.

-The Prosecution does not have to prove that the victim actually feared physical or mental harm, only that the accused knew their conduct was likely to cause this fear to the victim.
+The Prosecution does not have to prove that the victim actually feared physical or mental harm, only that the accused person knew their conduct was likely to cause this fear to the victim.

-It is not enough for the Prosecution to prove that the accused was reckless as to the possibility of causing fear to the other person, or that the accused ought to have known that their actions would cause fear.
+It is not enough for the Prosecution to prove that the accused person was reckless as to the possibility of causing fear to the other person, or that the accused ought to have known that their actions would cause fear.
 Therefore, the best defence is to prove that the accused did not know that their conduct was likely to cause fear of physical or mental harm to the other person.

 - The person’s character, antecedents, age, health and mental condition;